 Still, if you qualify, the OnStar low mileage discount is definitely worth checking out.

-A few years back Progressive came out with the MyRate program.
-Progressive gives you a simple device to plug in to your car, which wirelessly and securely sends Progressive information about when, how much, and how you drive your car.
+A few years back Progressive came out with the Snapshot program.
+Progressive gives you a simple device to plug into your car.
+The device wirelessly and securely sends Progressive information about when, how much, and how you drive your car.

 Based on this data, Progressive can offer discounts of up to 35%.
 As you would suspect however, Snapshot is not available in all states.
 Oddly enough, two of the larger states, California and North Carolina do not have access to this program.

 We shouldn’t underestimate the power of shopping around.
 It’s easy to get multiple auto insurance quotes online.
 Be sure to compare the exact same coverage.
 It’s the only way to know if you are getting the best deal.